jhumigas/Modeling-Background-With-A-Texture-Based-Method/README.md

 This work is part of my assignment for Image Processing course.

-A Texture-based method for modelling and the background and detecting moving objects is implemented here in python (pylbp), following Heikkila et Al. work about modelling background and detecting moving objects[1].
+A Texture-based method for modelling and the background and detecting moving objects is implemented here in python (pylbp), following Heikkila et Al. work about modelling background and detecting moving objects.
 A matlab implementation is also provided but the processing runs very slow.

 We used several image datasets for testing purpose.